smbsimon/python-practice/README.md

 - He answers 'Whatever.' to anything else.

+##### Difference Of Squares

+Find the difference between the sum of the squares and the square of the sums of the first n natural numbers.

+The sum of the squares of the first ten natural numbers is:

+    1 ** 2 + 2 ** 2 + ... + 10 ** 2 = 385

+The square of the sum of the first ten natural numbers is:

+    (1 + 2 + ... + 10) ** 2 = 55 ** 2 = 3025

+Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025 - 385 = 2640.

 ##### Gigasecond

 Write a program that will calculate the date that someone turned or will celebrate their 1 Gs anniversary.
 A gigasecond is one billion (10**9) seconds.